FX7/MC2ntfy/README.md

 Minecraft PLugin for pushing some Mineraft Events to a ntfy Server.

+**TL:DR** Start a server with the plugin activated.
+Config will be generated.
+Stop server, modify config for your needs, restart server.

 For now the Plugin is listening for 4 Minecraft Events:

 * PlayerJoinEvent